-LeBron James has been named the Eastern Conference Player of the Month for games played in October and November 2012.
+Miami Heat forward and reigning MVP LeBron James has been named by the NBA as the Eastern Conference Player of the Month (presented by Kia Motors) for games played in October/November 2012.

 This is the sixth time that LeBron has won this distinction as a member of the Heat.
 He has been named the Eastern Conference Player of the Week twice so far this season.
 Oklahoma City Thunder forward Kevin Durant won similar honors for the Western Conference.